any-docs/css/content/guides/flexible_box_layout/use_cases/index.md

 ### Space distributed outside the items

-To distribute the space between or around the items, we use the alignment properties in flexbox, and the {{cssxref("justify-content")}} property.
+To distribute the space between or around the items, we use the alignment properties in flexbox, and the `justify-content` property.
 You can read more about this property in [Aligning items in a flex container](/guides/Flexible_box_layout/Aligning_items), which deals with aligning items on the main axis.

 In this example, we display the items at their natural size and use `justify-content: space-between` to space the items equally.
 You can change how the space is distributed using the `space-around` or `space-evenly` values.
 You could also use `start` to put the space at the end of the items, `end` to place it before them, or `center` to center the navigation items.